babak-soleimani/starbucks_offers/README.md

 # Project Results
 The results showed differences across gender, income, and age lines in the completion rates.
 In the second part of this article, I trained and evaluated three classification models for predicting the offer response rate.
 Gradient Boost and SVC showed an accuracy of 77% while Random Forest had a lower accuracy rate of 73%.
 In terms of precision, Gradient Boost showed the highest level (74%) while the other two algorithms resulted in a 72% precision.
 Finally, both SVC and Gradient Boost showed an F1-score of 0.79 while Random Forest had an F1-score of 0.74.

-Please find the main results in the following Medium post:
+Please find the main results in this [Medium post](https://babaksoleimani.medium.com/youve-got-an-offer-modeling-the-response-to-starbucks-offers-e6a1b6e18b89/):

 # Installation
 This code runs with Python version 3.
 Libraries needed for running the code are: